 Action Toward Independence

-Action Toward Independence offers advocacy, parenting classes, peer counseling, independent living skills, resource assistance and benefits advisement.
+Offers advocacy, parenting classes, peer counseling, independent living skills, resource assistance and benefits advisement.
 Groups specific to Sullivan County are Autism Parent Support, Autism Social Skills Program, Mental Health Peer Advocacy, Mental Illness and Chemical Addition Advocacy.
-Contact: Linda Simmons, Parent Advocate and Autism Social Skills Coordinator

-A0K Teacher stuff provides teachers, educators and parents with resources to work with their students or children.
-It contains resources for reading, math, science, online reference books, special needs children information, freebies for teachers and an online discount bookstore.
+Provides teachers, educators and parents with resources to work with their students or children.
+It contains resources for reading, math, science, online reference books, special needs children information, freebies for teachers and an online bookstore.

 The Advocacy Center

-The Advocacy Center is a non-profit organization that provides education, advocacy and support for individuals with developmental disabilities, traumatic brain injuries, and their families in NYS.
+A non-profit organization that provides education, advocacy and support for individuals with developmental disabilities, traumatic brain injuries, and their families in New York.

 Parent Center Hub